Logo_horizontal

 1. Persons of Extraordinary Ability (EB-1A)

-(1) Abstract
+(1) Overview

 (2) Documentary Evidence

 Applicant can present internationally acclaimed awards.
-However, one can apply without awards if one can demonstrate more than three of the following criteria.
+However, one can apply without awards if one can demonstrate more than three of the following criteria:

-1. Evidence of receipt of lesser nationally or internationally recognized prizes or awards for excellence
+1. Evidence of receipt of lesser nationally internationally recognized prizes or awards for excellence

 2. Evidence of your membership in associations in the field which demand outstanding achievement of their members